eea/volto-chatbot/README.md

 This document lists the environment variables used in the Volto Chatbot project.

 - `DANSWER_URL`
   The base URL for the Danswer service.
 Used for API calls to Danswer.

 - `DANSWER_USERNAME`
-The username for authenticating with the Danswer service.
+  The username for authenticating with the Danswer service. **(Deprecated: Use `DANSWER_API_KEY` instead)**

 - `DANSWER_PASSWORD`
-The password for authenticating with the Danswer service.
+  The password for authenticating with the Danswer service. **(Deprecated: Use `DANSWER_API_KEY` instead)**

 - `DANSWER_API_KEY`
   The API key for authenticating with the Danswer service.
+This is the recommended authentication method.

 - `JEST_USE_SETUP`
   Used in Jest configuration.
 When set to 'ON', it enables a specific Jest setup.

-- `MOCK_INDEX`
-Used for mocking data in development/testing.
-Specifies the index of the dummy data to use.

-- `MOCK_LLM_CALL`
+- `MOCK_HALLOUMI_FILE_PATH`
-When set, it enables mocking of LLM calls, likely for testing purposes.
+  When set, this specifies the absolute path to the JSON file containing the mocked Halloumi response.
+Setting this variable enables mocking of Halloumi API calls.

-- `DUMP_HALLOUMI_RESPONSE`
+- `DUMP_HALLOUMI_FILE_PATH`
-When set, it enables dumping of Halloumi responses, likely for debugging.
+  When set, the Halloumi response will be dumped to the specified absolute file path for debugging or to create new mock files.

 - `MOCK_STREAM_DELAY`
   Specifies a delay for mock streaming, used in testing or development.

+- `MOCK_LLM_FILE_PATH`
+  When set, this specifies the absolute path to the JSONL file containing the mocked Danswer stream response.
+Setting this variable enables mocking of Danswer LLM calls.

+- `DUMP_LLM_RESPONSE_FILE_PATH`
+  When set, the LLM response will be dumped to the specified absolute file path for debugging or to create new mock files.

 - `LLMGW_URL`
   The URL for the LLM Gateway service.

 - `LLMGW_TOKEN`
   The token for authenticating with the LLM Gateway service.

 ## Release